Dental Crowns and Dental Bridges in Plano, TX

 You may experience sensitivity and numbness after the procedure, but you will quickly be back to eating, speaking, and chewing like normal once again!

-If you’re ready for a long-term solution to your missing teeth, contact our Plano, TX office and see our restorative dentist today at 972-905-9266 or via our online form and ask how our dental crowns and dental bridges can change your life.
+If you’re ready for a long-term solution to your missing teeth, contact our Plano, TX office and see our restorative dentist today at 972-905-9266 or via our online form and ask how dental crowns and dental bridges at 1st in Smiles can change your life.
 We’d love to give you back the power to eat, speak, and smile with confidence!